Preparing For Treatment

 The reduction you receive is permanent, but it is impossible to achieve 100% removal of every single follicle in a given area.
 Over the course of treatment your hair and the amount of it that you have will change dramatically - and we mean dramatically.
 What starts off as rough, coarse and thick hair will eventually become soft, thin and light hair.
 You will have areas where the hair has completely disappeared and some areas with sporadic light hairs remain.
 These hairs will be picked up on your subsequent top up treatments.

-Top up treatments are recommended to keep these finer hairs away and are typically needed once or twice a year.
+Top up laser hair removal treatments are recommended to keep these finer hairs away and are typically needed once or twice a year.

 Whats the difference between IPL and laser hair removal?

-Lasers are most selective and more effective at absorbing into melanin, meaning fewer treatments are required.
+Lasers are most selective and more effective at absorbing into melanin, meaning fewer treatments are required for long-term hair removal.

 There has been more published clinical evidence to support effectiveness of laser treatments.

 Lasers penetrate deeper into tissues to specifically target hair structures.
-Alex 755nm, NdYAG1064nm and Diode 810nm penetrate approx 4-5mm specifically design to target hair structures, while most IPL’s only target 2mm which is not deep enough to target these structures effectively.
+Alex 755nm, NdYAG1064nm and Diode 810nm penetrate approximately 4-5mm specifically design to target hair structures, while most IPL’s (Intense Pulsed Light) only target 2mm which is not deep enough to target these structures effectively.

 Lasers have more advanced cooling systems meaning more comfortable treatments.